 - IE9 IE10 IE11, Edge, Firefox, Chrome, Safari

-- Any Cheap Linux KVM VPS with at least 2GB Ram and 2ghz CPU (Do not support shared/reseller hosting, you may find some optional recommendations here).
-2GB is good enough for single user regular license.
-For SaaS you have to add more CPU / Ram.
+- Any Cheap Linux KVM VPS with at least 4GB Ram and 4ghz CPU (Do not support shared/reseller hosting, you may find some optional recommendations here).
+For SaaS you might have to add more CPU / Ram based on multiuser usage.